dangtuanhuy/assembla-to-jira-migration/README.md

 20. Deactivate users not needed
 21. Give admin rights to relevant users
+22. Ask users to change password, check email and create avatar
+23. Make backup of `data` directory for future reference

 ## Preparations

-You will need to go to to the Jira website and login as admin.
+You will need to go to to the Jira hosted or cloud (`id.atlassian.net`) instance and login as admin.

 Define the project `.env` file as `ASSEMBLA_SPACE=space-name`.